baoboa/test-copr/README.md

 # test-copr
-empty repo to test automatized build in fedora copr
+empty repo to test automatized build with rpkg in fedora copr